gnicol/GitSwarm/perforce_swarm/doc-ce/administration/container_registry.md

 **Source Installations**

-The default location where images are stored in source installations, is `/home/git/gitlab/shared/registry`.
+The default location where images are stored in source installations is `/home/git/gitlab/shared/registry`.
 To change it:

 1. Open `/home/git/gitlab/config/gitlab.yml`, find the `registry` entry